nullpainter/sanchez/README.md

 NASA's collection of [Blue Marble](https://visibleearth.nasa.gov/collection/1484/blue-marble) images is an excellent source of high resolution underlay images.

-NASA's [G.Projector](https://www.giss.nasa.gov/tools/gprojector/) application is recommended to map the underlays to a globe.
-This application allows for accurate map rotation based on the known longitude of the satellites, and can export high resolution images.
+NASA's [G.Projector](https://www.giss.nasa.gov/tools/gprojector/) software is recommended to map the underlays to a globe.
+This application allows for accurate map rotation based on the known longitude of satellites and can export high resolution images.

-All of the IR images are distorted and don't fully map to texture-mapped globes.
+All of the IR images are distorted and don't perfectly map to texture-mapped globes.
 In order to correct for this, Photoshop's lens correction filter can be used to minimise visible distortion.

-This is the approach used for the sample underlay images in the [Resources](Sanchez/Resources) folder.
+This is the approach, software and source images used for the sample underlay images in the [Resources](Sanchez/Resources) folder.